 - placing a clip, ring or band around the tubes.

-There are two types of surgery by which tubal ligation may be performed: laparoscopic tubal ligation and mini-laparotomy.
-Your doctor will discuss the best option for you.
+There are 2 types of tubal ligation surgery – laparoscopic tubal ligation and mini-laparotomy.
+Your doctor will discuss the options with you.

 Laparoscopic tubal ligation

 This is the most common procedure by which tubal ligation is performed.
-In this procedure:
+The following steps are taken with this approach:

-- Two small incisions are made in the abdomen.
+- Two small incisions (cuts) are made in your abdomen (tummy).
 A laparoscope (a long thin tube with a camera and light source at its tip) is inserted through one incision and surgical instruments are inserted through the other incision.

 - The fallopian tubes are then able to be located and the tubal ligation performed.